 Everything You Need to Know to Wrap a Car Yourself

-Over the last few years, we have wrapped several cars and done a lot of partial wraps.
+Over the last few years, we have wrapped several cars and done many partial wraps.
 All that experience and hard-learned lessons would be lost if we didn’t share them.
-Here we share tips and tricks to help those looking to wrap their cars.
+Here, we share tips and tricks to help those looking to wrap their cars.

 How to Prepare a Vehicle for Vinyl Wrapping

-Preparing a vehicle for the vinyl wrap is the most critical part of wrapping a car.
-First, you must fill any dents or deep gashes with a primer and ensure the repaired surface is flat.
+Preparing a vehicle for the vinyl wrap is the most important part of the whole process.
+First, fill any dents or deep gashes with a primer and ensure the repaired surface is flat.

-Next, wash the vehicle thoroughly to remove any contaminants or debris; you are producing a clean surface to work with.
-Using a clay bar, remove any last-minute debris or contaminants while the vehicle is still wet.
+Next, wash the vehicle thoroughly to remove any contaminants or debris; you want your car to be as clean as possible.
+Remove any last-minute debris or contaminants while the car is wet by using a clay bar.

-Dry the vehicle with either an air compressor or a moisture-absorbing towel to avoid debris from a microfiber towel.
+Dry the vehicle with an air compressor or a moisture-absorbing towel to avoid debris from a microfiber towel.
 Once the vehicle surfaces are flat and clean, you are ready to begin.
 Next, you can start vinyl wrapping your car.
-When you think of vinyl wrapping a car, think of it as just applying giant stickers on larger surfaces.
+When you think of vinyl wrapping, think of it as applying a giant sticker on large surfaces.

 How much does it cost to vinyl wrap a car yourself?

-To vinyl wrap a vehicle yourself, you will need the vinyl itself, which varies in price significantly depending on Size, Brand, Color, and Finish.
-To wrap a vehicle, you will need to purchase a 5-foot x 60-foot vinyl roll to wrap most size vehicles, which can cost anywhere from $200 to $800 on average.
+To vinyl wrap a vehicle yourself, you will need the vinyl adhesive, which varies in price significantly depending on Size, Brand, Color, and Finish.
+You will need to purchase a 5-foot x 60-foot vinyl roll for most vehicles, which can cost anywhere from $200 to $800 on average.

-Vinyl Wrap can be purchased from places such as Metro Restyling, Amazon, eBay, or even directly from vinyl-producing companies.
-Regardless of the color or finish you may choose, you will be saving.
-Thousands of dollars by vinyl wrapping your vehicle yourself rather than a shop.
+Vinyl Wrap can be purchased from places like Metro Restyling, Amazon, eBay, or even directly from vinyl-producing companies.
+Regardless of the color or finish you choose, you will save yourself thousands of dollars by vinyl wrapping your vehicle rather than a shop.

 Vinyl Wrapping Tools